 Cisco Meraki's advanced proprietary routing protocols and algorithms continuously evaluate link performance by measuring a variety of factors, including signal strength, throughput, link cost, interference, and frame reception rates.

 Wireless APs take measurements individually and work together with neighboring APs to optimize overall capacity and client throughput.
 APs route traffic over different channels as needed to minimize per-hop performance degradation and maximize client performance.
-Even distant areas can be connected via point-to-point mesh links by using directional antennas to link APs up to 12 miles apart.
+Even distant areas can be connected via point-to-point mesh links by using directional antennas to link APs.

 Self-healing networking with per-flow optimization